 Envirologic's initial role was to evaluate site characterization data that had been identified through divestiture due diligence and from that information develop a comprehensive remedial investigation and action plan acceptable to the seller, DTE Energy, which was a condition of the sale.
 Envirologic presented the remedial investigation and action plan to DTE, who accepted it, thereby facilitating the final acquisition of the property.

 After the closing of the sale, Envirologic implemented the remedial investigation portion of the plan at both facilities and completed them in less than 12 months.
 The remedial action plan called for extensive investigation of both sites so that all areas of contamination could be defined and remedial actions identified.
-Envirologic will continue to assist CDC with the implementation of remedial actions in order to obtain No Further Action status from the Michigan Department of Environmental Quality.
-Since the investigation began in July 2014, three NFAs have been submitted to the MDEQ for approval, and two more are nearing completion.
+Envirologic will continue to assist CDC with the implementation of remedial actions in order to obtain No Further Action status from the Michigan Department of Environment, Great Lakes and Energy (ELGE).
+Since the investigation began in July 2014, three NFAs have been submitted to the EGLE for approval, and two more are nearing completion.

 Envirologic, on behalf of CDC, applied for and received funding from an EPA Brownfields Assessment Grant that had been awarded to the St. Clair County Brownfield Redevelopment Authority.
 These grant dollars were used to help fund assessment and cleanup planning on the project site.
 Envirologic has helped over a dozen communities in Michigan successfully apply for and receive these important environmental assessment tools.
 This grant allowed CDC to begin remedial investigation immediately and in accordance with the very limited timeframe established in the purchase agreement with DTE.
 Envirologic implemented the remedial investigation in July 2014 and completed it in April 2015.